[Sponsor] SaneBox — vastly improve your email Inbox

 How SaneBox works

 SaneBox works with any email service that provides IMAP, EWS – OWA, or Active Sync, such as Yahoo Mail, Gmail, AOL, iCloud, MS Exchange, Microsoft 365, Fastmail, Amazon WorkMail, and others.
-I’m currently using it with my iPhone J.D. email account, which is just a normal IMAP account associated with a domain that I own.
+Since last yaear, I’ve been using it with my iPhone J.D. email account, which is just a normal IMAP account associated with a domain that I own.
 You may have an email account exactly like this one.
 My inbox receives a lot of emails from lots of different sources: people reaching out to me with questions or suggestions, companies that offer valuable and relevant services, newsletters that I signed up for, but also a lot of unwanted and/or junk email that is not caught by my spam filter.

 You need to give SaneBox your email address and your email password so that it can see the headers.
 But the security of SaneBox has been audited by numerous security firms.
 The service has been around since 2010, a long track record that attests to its trustworthiness.
+Moreover, if you want to avoid giving SaneBox your normal password, you can turn on two-factor authentication and create an app-specific password with many services so that the password you give SaneBox is specific and unique to SaneBox.
+Click here for more information on this process.

 What SaneBox does